I have been a candidate for office, so I guess you could call me a recovering politician. These are my thoughts, right or wrong; they are mine!

 The majority of low-wage workers are white, but black and Hispanic workers are far more likely to be in low-wage jobs.
 More than half (53 percent) of black workers and 60 percent of Hispanic workers earn under $15 an hour.
-In some states, the numbers are staggering: in North Carolina, three quarters of Hispanic workers earn under $15 an hour.
+In some states, the numbers are staggering: in North Carolina, three-quarters of Hispanic workers make under $15 an hour.

 Despite women representing less than half of the workforce (49 percent), they are well over half (nearly 55 percent) of those earning under $12 an hour.
 Many low-wage occupations (childcare workers, cashiers) are dominated by women.
-Even in other occupations, however, women earn less per hour than do men.
+Even in other professions, however, women make less per hour than do men.

 Most workers in low-wage jobs are young or starting out at the entry level.